 The average conversion rate across all industries is 7.26% in 2023.
 Here’s a breakdown for each industry (updated in 2023):

-Facebook was voted as the social media platform with the largest return on investment and the lowest cost in 2021, compared to others like LinkedIn and YouTube.
+Facebook was voted as the social media platform with the largest return on investment and the lowest cost in 2021, compared to others like LinkedIn and YouTube, according to this Statista study.

 Whether you’re thinking of launching a Facebook Ad campaign or you’re a seasoned pro, you’ll want to know how much others in your industry are spending on their campaigns.